irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 19.exit
 Quiz
-How can you exit from the shell?=
+How can you exit from the shell?=exit
+Exercises
+Exit out of the shell and see what happens.
+Make sure you don't need to do anymore work in that shell.=